diegodocs/dapr-keda-go/docs/setup-infra-az-svcbus.md

 ```

-## 2. Setup Dapr and Keda Dependencies
+## 2. Setup DAPR and KEDA Dependencies

 Add a reference: